ioannisPApapadopoulos/ioannisPApapadopoulos.github.io/index.md

 <h2 id="news">News</h2>

-<p> May-Sep 2026: I am supervising two MSc dissertations on "Large scale topology optimization via preconditioning" and the "numerical simulation of elastic bouncy objects".
+<p> May-Sep 2026: I am supervising two MSc dissertations on "Large-scale Topology Optimization via Preconditioning" and the "Numerical Simulation of Elastic Bouncy Objects".

 <p> 17 Feb 2026: I was invited as a speaker in the <a href="https://web.mat.bham.ac.uk/D.A.Craven/seminars/ona-seminars.html">Optimisation and Numerical Analysis Seminar</a> at the University of Birmingham where I spoke on "The latent variable proximal point algorithm for variational problems with inequality constraints". <a href="{{ "/files/lvpp.pdf" | absolute_url }}">Click for slides</a>.</p>